We review the Cutefish OS Linux Distribution that features the stunning Cutefish Desktop.

-It tries to look eye candy with a resemblance to macOS to a great extent.
+It tries to look like eye candy with a resemblance to macOS to a great extent.
 That, too, is an out-of-the-box experience.
 You do not need additional themes and tweaks to make it look like macOS.

 This OS uses the Calamares installer for installation.
-It is a stable installer, so no surprises there.
+It is a stable installer, so there are no surprises there.
 The test installation went fine without any hiccups.
 GRUB is well installed in a new system and preserved in a dual boot system.

 Look and Feel

 It is trying to look like macOS.
 The top bar, bottom dock and icons + stock wallpapers.

 This is a modified version of SDDM.
 The login and lock screen is neat and clean.
 You have the date, time, user accounts and password list.

 The bottom dock is well-designed.
 The icons are great.
 The application menu on the left brings up the application screen – much like GNOME.
 However, there are no workspaces at the moment.
 The application menu is extensive, it has four rows of applications with a search bar at the top.
 The bottom dock doesn’t go away when you open the application menu.